gammapy/gammapy/docs/image/index.rst

 `SkyImage` and shows it on the the screen by calling `SkyImage.show()`.

-To explore further the SkyImage class try tab completion on the ``image`` object in an interactive python environment or see the :doc:`skymaps` page.
+To explore further the SkyImage class try tab completion on the ``image`` object in an interactive python environment or see the :doc:`sky_image` page.

 Using `gammapy.image`